Google AI Mode: Ad-Free Personal Intelligence Experience

 FAQs

-Will Google ads appear in AI Mode for Personal Intelligence?
+Will Google AI Mode stay ad-free for Personal Intelligence users?

-What did Google say about ads in AI Mode?
+What did Google say about future ads for app-connected AI Mode users?

-A Google spokesperson said there are no ads for users who connect apps with AI Mode, and that this isn’t changing at this moment.
-They also noted future ads would be relevant to queries, context, and user interests.
+The post quotes Google as saying there are no ads for users who connect apps with AI Mode and that this is not changing at the moment.
+It also says future ads would remain relevant to queries, response context, and user interests.

 Comments